jaredly/labyrinth/Roadmap.md

 - [ ] add/remove sections
 - [ ] add/remove lines
 - [ ] auto-add things to the right, prolly, right?

+So, I think a better model would actually be to have the "sections" be first-class.

 Left side: